DigarSingh/IEEE-Website/README.md

 2. Configure the build settings:
    - Build Command: `npm run build` (this command should be detected automatically)
    - Output Directory: `frontend/.next` (this should be detected automatically)
-   - Install Command: `npm install && cd frontend && npm install`
+   - Install Command: `npm install` (dependencies are installed at root level)
 3. Add the required environment variables directly in the Vercel dashboard
 4. Deploy!